KSP-KOS/KOS/CONTRIBUTING.md

         3. Make sure your installation of KSP has LinuxGuruGamer's ClivkThroughBlocker mod installed.  kOS now needs it in order to compile.
-After it is installed, create a reference for it in your kOS project's References like so:
+After it is installed, copy its DLL file into Resources/ from your GameData folder.

+           Copy This file:

                * $KSP/GameData/00_ClickThroughBlocker/Plugins/ClickThroughBlocker.dll

+           To here:

+               * Resources/

+           Then *make a Reference to Resoruces/ClickThroughBlocker.dll in your kOS project file*.
+This is needed for it to let you compile parts of kOS that use classes from ClickThroughBlocker.

 	4. If you do not have a copy of KSP locally, you may download dummy assemblies at https://github.com/KSP-KOS/KSP_LIB